louisepaul75/py-erp/.ai/prd.md

 The user and roles system will be built on Django's authentication framework with strategic extensions for ERP-specific needs:

 - **Core Components:**
+  - **Django Framework:** Now using Django 5.1, with improved performance and security features
   - **Custom User Model:** Extend Django's AbstractUser to include additional fields
     ```python
     # Example structure (not actual implementation)